awesome-workshop/collaborative-work-gitlab/episodes/02-undoing-locally.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Git command outputs are helpful.
+- Git command outputs are helpful, in particular, `git status`.
 - Git is a powerful tool with a solid documentation.

 ::::::::::::::::::::::::::::::::::::::::::::::::